-We understand that modern slavery can impact many different individuals but that there are some cohorts in our society that are more vulnerable to exploitation than others, and that migrants and individuals with cultural and language barriers, children and women, less-skilled workers and those with financial difficulties are particularly vulnerable to modern slavery.
+We understand modern slavery can impact many different individuals but there are some cohorts in our society are more vulnerable to exploitation than others, and migrants and individuals with cultural and language barriers, children and women, less-skilled workers and those with financial difficulties are particularly vulnerable to modern slavery.
 A large cohort of our customer base are these same individuals and therefore may be particularly vulnerable to modern slavery.
 We note under the MSA we are not required to report on modern slavery risks associated with how our customers use our products and services.
-However. we recognise that our interactions with this customer base as part of our operations may increase the risk that we are linked to modern slavery.
+However, we recognise our interactions with this customer base as part of our operations may increase the risk we are linked to modern slavery.

-Our Homes team works to build, renovate and repair houses, and we understand that global estimates are that around 18% of modern slavery victims are found in the construction industry.
-We are also aware that building materials are often sourced from high-risk geographic locations.
+Our Homes team works to build, renovate and repair houses, and we understand global estimates are around 18% of modern slavery victims are found in the construction industry.
+We are also aware building materials are often sourced from high-risk geographic locations.
 The construction industry can involve high demand for less-skilled labour as well as long and complex supply chains with a high degree of subcontracting.
 Our participation in this industry is an area of higher risk for us.

-Supply Chains
+Supply chains

-We acknowledge that 750 suppliers is a significant number of suppliers for an entity of our size and therefore requires increased diligence to maintain visibility over those suppliers to reduce the risk of modern slavery posed by each.
+We acknowledge 800 suppliers is a significant number of suppliers for an entity of our size and therefore requires increased diligence to maintain visibility over those suppliers to reduce the risk of modern slavery posed by each.
+It should be noted that approximately half (384) of these suppliers are private lessors and real estate agents engaged by SGCH as part of the Community Housing Leasing Program.

-On the supply chain mapping we have completed so far we have identified overseas based suppliers in locations including the United States and Singapore.
-We note that neither of these locations are particularly high-risk according to the literature and the Global Slavery Index, however given the Singaporean suppliers are in a higher risk location than Australia we will endeavour to review those suppliers further in future reporting periods.
+On the Tier 1 supply chain mapping we have completed, we have identified overseas based suppliers in locations including the United States and Singapore.
+We note neither of these locations are high-risk according to the literature and the Global Slavery Index, however given the Singaporean suppliers are in a higher risk location than Australia we will endeavour to review those suppliers further in future reporting periods.
 The remaining suppliers are based in Australia, which is a low-risk location.

-We also have some suppliers that operate in higher risk industries, or with higher risk goods and services according to the literature, including suppliers of: information and technology software and hardware; building and construction; repairs and maintenance; security and cleaning services; stationery and furniture; embroidery and uniforms; and groceries and catering.
+We also have some suppliers that operate in higher risk industries, or with higher risk goods and services according to the literature, including suppliers of information and technology software and hardware; building and construction; repairs and maintenance; security and cleaning services; stationery and furniture; embroidery and uniforms; and groceries and catering.
 We recognise use of recruitment agencies may lead to reduced visibility over our own workforce and the different conditions and circumstances attached to our workers' employment.